COSC-499-W2025/capstone-project-team-5/team/README.md

   | Complete video demo for milestone #1 | ✅ Done | |
   | Conduct presentation in class |  ✅ Done | |
   | Finalize milestone #1 submissions |  ✅ Done | |

+  ### Future Work
+  - Review suggestions from milestone 1 presentation
+  - Decide on improvements to be implemented and divide work

 </details>